Deploying Highly Available Services with Cisco Nexus Dashboard

 Both NDI and NDFC services tolerate the loss of a single ND primary node.
 A single cluster node loss can be restored by failing over to a standby node.

 NDI and NDFC services do not support the loss of two primary nodes.
 Platform and services would suffer a complete disruption.
-The UI and API would not be accessible, and services cannot be restored and require reinstallation.
+The UI and API would not be accessible and services cannot be restored, and as a result you must reinstall the services.

-In the case of the loss of two primary nodes, the ND platform can be restored by accessing the CLI of the remaining primary node using the rescue-user and manually failing over the failed nodes to a standby node.
-The procedure is described in the section ND Platform.
-However, when two primary nodes are lost, NDI and NDFC services would suffer complete data loss and once the platform is restored, they must be reinstalled.
-If a backup exists, configuration of those services can be restored, but historical data and collected statistics will be lost.
+In the case of the loss of two primary nodes, the ND platform can be restored only if there is a standby node by accessing the CLI of the remaining primary node using the rescue-user and manually failing over the failed nodes to the standby node.
+The procedure is described in the section Double node failure.
+When two primary nodes are lost, NDI and NDFC services would suffer complete data loss and even if the platform is restored, they must be reinstalled.
+If a backup exists, configuration of those services can be restored, but for NDI historical data and collected statistics will be lost.

-Secondary nodes may provide an increase of scale for services; however secondary nodes do not provide direct resiliency increases, as the ND platform core containers run on primary nodes.
+Secondary nodes may provide an increase of scale for services; however secondary nodes do not provide direct resiliency increases, as the ND platform core pods run on primary nodes.

-Loss of secondary nodes are tolerated, and services be operational, but, as resources decrease, performance may be impacted until the cluster size is restored by replacing the faulty node.
+Loss of secondary nodes are tolerated, and services remain operational, but, as resources decrease, performance would degrade until the cluster size is restored by replacing the faulty node.

 Note: Losing secondary nodes may destabilize the system for a short period of time as services must rebalance across the remaining nodes.
 This implies possible slowness of the system in terms of responsiveness.